simonw/django-sql-dashboard/docs/contributing.md

 # Contributing

 To contribute to this library, first checkout the code.
-Then create a new virtual environment:
+Use [uv](https://github.com/astral-sh/uv) to run the tests:

     cd django-sql-dashboard
-    python -m venv venv
-    source venv/bin/activate

-Or if you are using `pipenv`:

-    pipenv shell

-Now install the dependencies and tests:

-    pip install -e '.[test]'

-## Running the tests

-To run the tests:

-    pytest
+    uv run pytest

 ## Generating new migrations

 To generate migrations for model changes:

     cd test_project
-    ./manage.py makemigrations
+    uv run ./manage.py makemigrations

 ## Code style

 This library uses [Black](https://github.com/psf/black) for code formatting.
-The correct version of Black will be installed by `pip install -e '.[test]'` - you can run `black .` in the root directory to apply those formatting rules.
+You can run it like this:

+    uv run black .

 ## Documentation